dimitryzub/serpapi-blog-posts-archive/Google/google_scholar/author_profile_results/javascript/profiles_results/google-scholar-profiles-results-scrape.md

 <h2 id='process'>Process</h2>

-[SelectorGadget Chrome extension](https://chrome.google.com/webstore/detail/selectorgadget/mhjhnkcfbdhnjickkkdbjoemdmbfginb) was used to grab CSS selectors by clicking on the desired element in the browser.
+[SelectorGadget Chrome extension](https://chrome.google.com/webstore/detail/selectorgadget/mhjhnkcfbdhnjickkkdbjoemdmbfginb) was used to grab CSS selectors by clicking on the desired element in the browser which then returns a matched CSS selector.
 If you have any struggles understanding this, we have a dedicated [Web Scraping with CSS Selectors blog post](https://serpapi.com/blog/web-scraping-with-css-selectors-using-python/) at SerpApi.
-The Gif below illustrates the approach of selecting different parts of the results.
+The GIF below illustrates the approach of selecting different HTML elements using SelectorGadget to get a CSS selector which we'll be calling using `cheerio`.

 ![how](https://user-images.githubusercontent.com/64033139/174563747-ecc0054e-6372-4c70-8210-fea68d0643f5.gif)